exadel-inc/esl/eslint/README.md

 # [ESL](../../../) ESL migration support

-Version: *4.12.0*

 Authors: *Natalia Smirnova, Alexey Stsefanovich (ala'n)*.

 <a name="intro"></a>

 This article aims to assist the smooth migration process from older versions of ESL to the latest version.
 To support this transition, we have developed an ESLint plugin designed specifically for ESL library.
 This plugin targets deprecated features and aliases within the library, offering a seamless means of identifying these outdated elements.
 Additionally, it suggests suitable replacements, thereby ensuring a hassle-free upgrade to the newest version of ESL.

+<a name="installation"></a>

 ### Installation
 **Note**: Before installing the plugin, ensure that you have the ESLint package of version 8.0.0 or higher.
-If you do not intend to install ESLint, this article may not be helpful.
+If you do not intend to install ESLint, this article may not as helpful.
+However, there are depreacted features listed in the [Rules](#rules) section, that may assist in manual migration.
+Alternatively, see our [Release notes](https://github.com/exadel-inc/esl/releases).

 To use custom ESLint plugin, you need to install it as npm package: